Alluxio/alluxio/docs/en/core-services/Caching.md

 alluxio.worker.page.store.dirs=/mnt/ssd1,/mnt/ssd2
 ```

-To indicate how much storage is allocated for each paging store
+You can set a limit to the maximum amount of storage for cache for each of the
-directory.
-For example, if we wanted to use 100 GB on each SSD:
+directories.
+For example, to allocate 100 GB of space on each SSD:

 ```properties
 alluxio.worker.page.store.sizes=100GB,100GB